 - Anyone with an outside guest is responsible for that guest.
-(Meaning if your guest violates school rules you will be disciplined the same as if you broke the rule) for his or her conduct. - ♦ Boys are not to bring outside guest boys and girls are not to bring outside guest girls. - Prom guests must be signed in as per above.
+(Meaning if your guest violates school rules you will be disciplined the same as if you broke the rule) for his or her conduct. - ♦ Prom guests must be signed in as per above.